er5bus/python-supervisor-nginx/README.md

-### Python with Nginx image
+### Supervisor, Python with Nginx

 This image only containe python, nginx and supervisor.
+Use it as base image for Monolithic application.

 You need to install your server (uwsgi or other)